 It's SCARY how much pumpkin ends up in the bin each year!

-Halloween under the circuit break will be a lot different this year but Powys residents are still urged to make sure their leftover pumpkins don't meet a frightening end by being chucked away with the rest of the rubbish.
+With Halloween drawing nearer, Powys residents are urged to make sure their leftover pumpkins don't meet a frightening end by being chucked away with the rest of the rubbish.